POETSII/dpd-baremetal/README.md

 ```

 Once the application is running the web-interface can be launched from the client machine by opening `http://localhost:3000`.
 From here the user can watch a live output of the simulation and play the simulation back from the start at a faster framerate.

+## implmentation details

+Currently this application is mainly built around POLite -- although the ultimate goal is to modify POLite to create a more application specific code base.
+The current implementation also makes use of the latest Tinsel idle-detection features to make globally synchronus transition changes between the update, migration, and emit phases of the computation.
+The plan is ultimately to play with the synchronisation and see how it effect performance.